• Disease Overview

 Affected populations

 Marfan syndrome affects males and females in equal numbers and occurs worldwide with no ethnic predisposition.
-The prevalence has been estimated to be 1 in 5-10,000 individuals in the general population.
-Because of the difficulty in diagnosing mild cases of Marfan syndrome, the disorder is probably underdiagnosed, making it difficult to determine its true frequency in the general population.
+The prevalence has been estimated to be about 1 in 10-15,000 individuals in the general population.
+Because of the difficulty in diagnosing mild cases of Marfan syndrome, the disorder is probably underdiagnosed.

 • < Previous section